 The blind spot in standard cardiovascular risk scoring

-The two most widely used cardiovascular risk calculators in clinical practice — the Framingham Risk Score and the ACC/AHA Pooled Cohort Equations — do not include Lp(a).
+The two most widely used cardiovascular risk calculators in clinical practice — the Framingham Risk Score — do not include Lp(a).
 Neither does the European SCORE system in its standard form.
+Even the PREVENT™ (Predicting Risk of Cardiovascular Disease EVENTs) equations, the recently recommended score developed by the American Heart Association, do not directly include Lp(a) as a variable in their core calculation.
 This creates a systematic blind spot: a patient with elevated Lp(a) and otherwise unremarkable lipids will be categorised as low or intermediate risk by every standard tool, while their actual cardiovascular risk is substantially higher.

 The evidence documenting this gap is substantial.
 A landmark meta-analysis by the Emerging Risk Factors Collaboration, analysing data from 36 prospective studies and more than 126,000 participants, found that elevated Lp(a) was independently associated with increased risk of coronary heart disease and stroke, even after adjusting for LDL, HDL, triglycerides, and all other standard risk factors.[2]
 The relationship held at all levels of LDL — meaning there is no LDL threshold below which high Lp(a) becomes clinically irrelevant.

-Critically, a Mendelian randomization study published in JAMA established the relationship as causal, not merely associative.
-Individuals who inherited genetic variants that raise Lp(a) had a corresponding increase in myocardial infarction risk — confirming that Lp(a) itself drives cardiovascular disease, and is not simply a bystander marker.[1]
+Critically, a Mendelian randomization study — a research method that uses genetic variants as natural experiments to determine if a specific risk factor actually causes a disease — published in JAMA established the relationship as causal, not merely associative.
+Individuals who inherited genetic variants that raise Lp(a) had a corresponding increase in myocardial infarction risk, confirming that Lp(a) itself drives cardiovascular disease and is not simply a bystander marker.[1]

 What changes when you know your number?

 The clinical value of Lp(a) measurement is not academic.
 It directly changes the decisions a physician will make.
+An Lp(a) level of 125 nmol/L (50 mg/dL) or higher is considered a risk-enhancing factor that should prompt earlier and more intensive management of other modifiable risk factors like LDL-C and blood pressure.
 For patients with elevated Lp(a), the following interventions all shift in their clinical calculus:

 01